jojolebarjos/board-game-simulator/README.md

 # Board game simulator

 This C++ header-only library offers a framework for simulating a variety of board games, including Connect4 and Chinese Checkers.
-It is crafted for reinforcement learning applications, enabling numerous playthroughs while emphasizing template programming and minimizing heap allocations.
+It is designed for reinforcement learning applications, enabling numerous playthroughs while emphasizing template programming and minimizing heap allocations.

 The library introduces a unified representation of games via states and actions.
 In each state, the current player chooses an action from a set of legal moves, resulting in a transition to a new state.